8greg8/hcdc/README.md

 ***Gregor Koporec, Janez Perš***

 This repository contains code, data, and instructions for experiments appeared in the paper "Human-Centered Deep Compositional Model for Handling Occlusions".
+The paper is under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.

 ## Paper Abstract